MV Manx Viking: Canadian service

+The vessel was bought by the Owen Sound Transportation Company, under contract to the Ontario Ministry of Transportation.
+She was renamed Ontario No.1 for the Atlantic crossing before her final renaming as MS Nindawayma.
+Her last active service was on Lake Huron, on the Highway 6 route between Tobermory and South Baymouth, Manitoulin Island from 1989 to 1992 alongside the MS Chi-Cheemaun.

 MS Nindawayma’s decommissioning from Canadian service after four years of use is said to have been due to "unsatisfactory performance".
 There was a distinct smell of diesel fuel at deck level, possibly due to her low-set twin funnels.
 (Photos of her in Canadian service show that the funnel-top smoke deflectors had been removed.)
 Her French Pielstick diesel engines were apparently troublesome, and sailings were canceled due to mechanical problems.
 Her bow and stern doors were claimed to not be high enough to accommodate semi-trailer trucks despite this not being a problem in Manx or Spanish service.
 These factors caused significant numbers of ferry passengers to avoid the MS Nindawayma in favour of the MS Chi-Cheemaun, even if waiting involved very long delays at the ferry terminals in Tobermory and South Baymouth.